Robert L. Bradley Jr.

-Robert L. Bradley Jr. (born June 17, 1955) is CEO and founder of the Institute for Energy Research (IER).
-An expert in the history and political economy of energy and energy corporations, Bradley is a senior fellow at the American Institute for Economic Research (AIER), as well as Energy and Climate Change fellow of the Institute of Economic Affairs in London.
+Robert L. Bradley Jr. (born June 17, 1955) is CEO and founder of the Institute for Energy Research, a think tank that supports fossil fuels. and that has been described as a front group for the fossil fuel industry.
+Bradley is a senior fellow at the American Institute for Economic Research (AIER), as well as Energy and Climate Change fellow of the Institute of Economic Affairs in London.

 Biography

 Bradley grew up in Houston, Texas.
 He graduated from the Kinkaid School in 1973.
 He received a B.A. in economics from Rollins College, where he received the S. Truman Olin award for the top student in economics.
 He attended Rollins on a full athletic scholarship and was captain and MVP of the men's tennis team in 1977.
 He went on to receive a master's degree in economics from the University of Houston in 1980 (thesis: "Interpretations of the Wicksellian Idea") and in 1985 a Ph.D. in political economy (with distinction) from International College, Los Angeles, where the chairman of his dissertation committee was Murray Rothbard.
 He spent the summer of 1977 in residence at the Institute for Humane Studies in Menlo Park, California, studying with Austrian-school economists, including Rothbard and Nobel Laureate F. A. Hayek.